Laser (dinghy): History

-Before giving up, in 1969, Ian phoned his old friend and they met in yacht club in Ottawa.
-Ian asked him if he could make a new design.
-Later, during phone call, Kirby was doodling as always.
-While discussing the possibility of a car-topped dinghy (a boat small enough to be carried on a roof rack of a typical car) for a line of camping equipment he went completely quiet.
-Ian asked him "Are you still there?" which he responded "Yes I'm here.
-I've got design."
+The other day Kirby was in his office as editor of One-Design & Offshore Yachtsman magazine.
+He received a phone call from Ian.
+Ian was describing required features of a car-topped dinghy.
+Kirby was doodling ideas on a yellow legal pad, as he always did during the phone calls.
+As they were talking Kirby went completely quiet.
+Ian asked him "Are you still there?" to which he responded "Yes I'm here.
+I've got a design."
 This sketch would be known as "the million dollar doodle".